kevindawson/App-Midgen/README.md

 Synopsis:

-Change to root of a package you want to scan and run
+Change to the root of the package you want to scan and run

  midgen